cosmobrain0/file-explorer/README.md

 then you can make a request and if your code is clear enough that I can understand it and it's been tested then I'll merge it.
 If you would like to discuss this project then you can DM me on Discord: `cosmobrain`

+## TODO
+this section is more of a note-to-self kinda thing
+- Make a OutputMessage `Window` which can output a list of messages
+- Make a DirectoryView `Window`
+- Make it update itself properly and allow for navigating the file system
+- Have proper error handling, with error messages being reported to OutputMessage